CodeYourFuture/JavaScript-Core-3-Classwork-Week4/README.md

 1. Fork and clone the repo
 2. Run `npm install`

-The exercises are split into two folders: `A-pass-tests` and `B-write-tests`.
-Within each of these folders there are 3 `mandatory` exercises which you should try and complete during class.
-There is also an `extra` exercise which you can try and complete if you have time, but you are not required to finish them.
+The exercises are split into three folders: `A-pass-tests`, `B-write-tests` and `C-TDD` Within each of these folders there are `mandatory` exercises which you should try and complete during class.
+There are also `extra` exercises which you can try and complete if you have time, but you are not required to finish them.

 ## Usage